Consider this your ultimate guide to finding the best Ethereum wallet in 2022 to store your Ether and other valuable

 Below are CoolWallet’s choices for the best Ethereum hardware wallets and Ethereum paper wallets in the current day blockchain security and storage ecosystem.

 Think of Ethereum hardware wallets as your own personal bank vault or safe (or for the highly skeptical out there, your own plot of dirt to bury it under), keeping your ETH and other cryptos out of the reach of malicious actors and centralized entities.
 Hardware wallets are as their name implies – hardware.
-It’s an actual physical hardware device, which is merely the holder of your private keys and access to the Ethereum blockchain, and require the actual physical act of connecting it via USB to your iPhone, Android, or computer.
+It’s an actual physical hardware device, which is merely the holder of your private keys and access to the Ethereum blockchain, and requires the actual physical act of connecting it via USB to your iPhone, Android, or computer.

 After authorizing and verifying user identity and access to the funds, users are then able to send or transact via the blockchain.
 For example, when executing and authorizing transactions with hardware Ethereum wallets, users will be required to confirm every transaction by pressing one or several buttons on the device – meaning access to your Ethereum and other cryptocurrencies is truly at your fingertips.

-So, what sets Ethereum hardware wallets apart from other ETH and online wallets?
+So, what sets Ethereum hardware wallets apart from other ETH software and online wallets?

 For starters, ETH hardware wallets offer incomparable security, as hacks against them are extremely rare and usually only occur due to physical acquisition or theft.
 Furthermore, one of the other popular methods of gaining ahold of a person’s funds are through a compromised shipping or production process – so, it’s imperative you make sure your ETH hardware wallets packaging is intact and hasn’t been opened.